Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 <p style="clear: both;"></p>

-The image tag is enclosed by a paragraph that is required for the currently used styles.
+The <img> tag is enclosed into a paragraph <p> that is required for the currently used styles.
 The Python version does this enclosing itself, but the Java version does not.
-Though the Python version does not do extra enclosing if it's already done.
+Though the Python version does not do extra enclosing if it already exists.
 So it's better to always add the paragraph.

 ![](<!--path pict-->wide_image.png){.w-fit .img-frame}